AlloySecureGroup/PhantomFS/README.md

 ---

-> **Trademark Notice:** PhantomFS™ is a trademark of Alloy Secure.
-All rights reserved.

----

 ## What Is PhantomFS?

 PhantomFS uses the **Windows Projected File System (ProjFS)** to surface a virtual directory full of convincing decoy files — financial reports, SSH keys, API credentials, HR spreadsheets, NDAs — that exist only in memory.
 No data is ever written to disk until an attacker (or insider threat) opens one.